-The pathway for people experiencing long-term ill health that affects their ability to work includes intervention points such as the fit note and the application process for Employment and Support Allowance.
+The existing pathway for people experiencing long term ill health affecting their ability to work includes intervention points such as the fit note and the application process for Employment and Support Allowance.
 These intervention points are very rare, with limited interim dedicated work and health support.
 In addition to the state health and welfare offering, up to 50% of employed individuals will have some access to work and health support through their employer.

-WorkWell offers a unique opportunity to improve access to work and health support for the entire working-age population.
+Work Well offers a unique opportunity to improve access to work and health support to the entire working age population.
 To add value, this support must be:

-- Expert: Delivered by professionals (non-clinical and clinical) with knowledge of work and health - Timely: Provided as early as possible in a service user's work and health journey - Local: Tailored to local needs using data-driven insights and delivered locally - Integrated: Coordinated and communicated across work and multiple health domains - Personalised: Pitched at the level that meets the individual needs of service users.
+- Expert: Delivered by professionals (non-clinical and clinical) with knowledge of work and health - Timely: Provided as early as possible in a service user's work and health journey - Local: Tailored to local needs using data-driven insights and delivered locally - Integrated: Ensuring coordination and communication across work and multiple health domains - Personalised: Pitched at the level that meets the individual needs of different service users

-Across these principles, we identify five priority areas for WorkWell investment:
+Across these principles, we identify five priority areas for Work Well investment:

-- 1. The fit note
+- 1. The Fit Note

-- 2. Primary care
+- 2. Primary Care

-- 3. Hospital discharge
+- 3. Hospital Discharge

-- 4. Community mental health services
+- 4. Community Mental Health Services

-- 5. Community musculoskeletal (MSK) services
+- 5. Community Musculoskeletal (MSK) Services

-Priority areas
+Priority Areas

-1. The fit note
+1. The Fit Note

 The fit note plays a critical role in the work-health landscape due to its early intervention potential but it is underused in achieving this.
-Indeed, NHS Digital data indicates that over 90% of fit notes are signed as 'not fit for work'.
+NHS Digital data indicates that over 90% of fit notes are signed as 'not fit for work.'
 Since June 2022, broader groups of healthcare professionals, such as physiotherapists and occupational therapists, have been able to issue fit notes.
 Evidence suggests that these professionals use the 'may be fit for work' option up to 30% of the time, compared to the lower usage rate by GPs.
 GPs with training in occupational medicine also use the 'may be fit for work' section in up to 30% of cases.

 There is a knowledge and skills gap in delivering work and health advice in primary care, including sickness absence certification.
-This is well documented among the medical workforce and other allied healthcare professionals.
-The different uses of the 'may be fit for work' section among professional groups suggest there is scope to use this section of the fit note more often.
-As well as training, levers include exploring operational delivery of fit note consultations such as consultation time, triage and matching complexity to professional resource.
+This is well documented amongst the medical workforce and other allied healthcare professionals.
+The different uses of the 'may be fit for the work section amongst different professional groups suggests there is scope to use this section of the fit note more often.
+As well as training, other levers include exploring different operational delivery of fit note consultations including consultation time, triage and matching complexity to professional resource.